-It is the summer of 1917, and we meet Lily Dodd who lives in Woolwich, South London.
+Lily and the Rockets begins in the summer of 1917, where we meet Lily Dodd who lives in Woolwich, South London.
 The reader travels with Lily on her journey of discovering her inner greatness as a football player for none other than, the female Arsenal Rockets.
 The journey is not an easy one; it is overshadowed by betrayal, fear, intimidation, loss, love, and rejection.

 I could not put this book down.
 I was hooked from the start, mainly because I have taught in and around the Woolwich area for nearly seventeen years now.
 I have to admit that I never knew the female Arsenal ‘Rocket’s’ football team ever existed.
 What is more, I never considered what it was like during World War One when the women of Woolwich worked in the munitions factories along with the Woolwich Arsenal.
 I drive past this old military site every day and overnight it has taken on a glorious glow of intrigue for me.
 I am desperate to learn more about its history and hopefully meet a descendant of one of these inspirational women.
 As a teacher, if this book has done this to me, you can only imagine my excitement at what reading this book will do for the children in my school.